-We have audited the financial report of Bounty Oil and Gas NL (the Company) and its subsidiaries (collectively the Group), which comprises the consolidated statement of financial position as at 30 June 2023, the consolidated statement of profit and loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, notes to the consolidated financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of BOUNTY OIL & GAS NL and its controlled entities ("the Group") which comprises the consolidated statement of financial position as at 30 June 2024, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies information and the directors' declaration.

-In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of BOUNTY OIL & GAS NL and its controlled entities is in accordance with the Corporations Act 2001, including:

-- (i) giving a true and fair view of the financial position of the Group as at 30 June 2023 and of its financial performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (a) giving a true and fair view of the Group's financial position as at 30 June 2024 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.